Frequently Asked Questions

 Will I be informed if there is a positive case in the school?

-In our CT/RI schools, If your child is exposed to someone who tests positive for COVID-19 while at school, they can continue to attend school if (1) they are not experiencing any symptoms of the virus; and (2) they wear a high quality (N95, KN95, KF94, or surgical mask with cloth mask over it) on days 1 to 10 after exposure.
+In our CT/RI schools, If your child is exposed to someone who tests positive for COVID-19 while at school, they can continue to attend school if they are not experiencing any symptoms of the virus.
+All exposed individuals are encouraged to wear a high quality (N95, KN95, KF94, or surgical mask with cloth mask over it) on days 1 to 10 after exposure.

 If a student is exposed to someone who tests positive for COVID-19 OUTSIDE of school, you should contact your health provider and your child’s school for more guidance.